ProzorroUKR/openprocurement.api/docs/source/standard/contract.rst

     Possible values are:

-    * `pending` - this contract has been proposed, but is not yet in force.
+    * `draft` - this contract has been transfered, but is not yet in force.
-      It may be awaiting signature.
     * `active` - this contract has been signed by all the parties, and is now legally in force.
-    * `cancelled` - this contract has been cancelled prior to being signed.
     * `terminated` - this contract was signed and in force, and has now come to a close.
 This may be due to a successful completion of the contract, or may be early termination due to some non-completion issue.